Yas-Devp/Sortify/README.md

 ### Requirements

 - GCC or any C compiler
-- Linux terminal (tested on antiX, should work on most distros)
+- Linux terminal (tested on debian based distro , should work on most distros)
+- can also work in windows / macos systems (just compile & build the game ^_^)

 ### Build